Fatmire09/Smart-Greenhouse-Controller/README.md

 #### Automatic Irrigation
 The pump turns ON when the soil moisture drops below 10% and it turns OFF when the moisture rises above 55%.
-The use of two different thershold is needed to prevent rapid oscilalations and ensure a stable system behavior, although they can be customized according to the preferred moisture level of the soil.
+The use of two different threshold is needed to prevent rapid oscillations and ensure a stable system behavior, although they can be customized according to the preferred moisture level of the soil.

 The RGB led turns blue while the pump is running.